PsrNate/Lyrica/README.md

 everything related.
 I'll use [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) as a base to work with.
-And the reason why I went for Satori is simply because she's a landlady, that is to say someone that manages the place and [keeps everything in place](http://www.youtube.com/watch?v=J26HxhLNNu4).
+And the reason why I went for Satori is simply because she's a landlady, that is to say someone that manages the house and [keeps everything in place](http://www.youtube.com/watch?v=J26HxhLNNu4).
 Not to mention that she's indecently cute. :V